yagmoth555/sumppump/README.md

-:warning:  **This project is an alpha - not finished yet** :warning:

 # sumppump
 Bot that detects spam / rudeness in comments and posts links to it to chatrooms for quick deletion.